 Wallerstein, with Peter D. Phillips, concludes this rather odd half-baked, demi-teinte paper on “National and World Identities and the Interstate System”, on the irresolution of the “tension, ambiguity” between the opposite pulls of nationalism and internationalism (or regionalism, proffered here as one of its variants, which it might well not be).
 And a confession of powerlessness in theoretical effort.

 But: one interesting note, p.
-156, on the location of theory and outlook, which makes sense:
+156, on the location of theory and outlook, which

 With reference to Tom Nairn in NLR, 1975, “The Modern Janus”.
 A voir.